thetutlage/mirage.js/README.md

-# Vue Mirage
+# Mirage

-Vue mirage is HTTP mocking library for VueJs.
-It is quite similar to [Ember Mirage](http://www.ember-cli-mirage.com/) but less opinionated, since Vuejs is no concept of **convention over configuration**.
+Mirage is HTTP mocking library for modern era development.
+It is quite similar to [Ember Mirage](http://www.ember-cli-mirage.com/) but less opinionated, since is does not targets any library or framework.

 ---

+> Mirage plays well with any framework of your choice.
+Whether it is **VueJs**, **React** or **Riot**.

 ## Features

 Under the hood it supports.

-1. Routing
+1. Routing.
 2. Database factories and fakes.
 3. Database fixtures.